-Because the physicians believe Statins really don’t reduce the risk of heart attack, but they cause lots of potential side effects, they recommend staying away from taking Statins.
+Because the physicians believe Statins really don’t reduce the risk of heart attack, but they cause lots of potential side effects of statins, they recommend staying away from taking Statins.
 The Doctors who believe people should take Statins still note side effects.

-Everyone who takes statin drugs are at risk of developing its side effects.
+Everyone who takes statins are at risk of developing side effects of statins – including neurological side effects of statins.
 But not everyone will have side effects.
 Some people may be more prone to experience these effects than others.
 The risk factors are: